TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals: Conclusions

 \subsubsection{Acknowledgments}

-This work was jointly supported by the Western Australia Parks and Wildlife (WA Parks), the Australian Research Council (LP160101177), the Defense Science and Technology Group (DSTG), and the University of Adelaide's Unmanned Research Aircraft Facility.
+This work was jointly supported by the Western Australia Parks and Wildlife (WA Parks), the Australian Research Council (LP160101177), The Shultz Foundation, the Defense Science and Technology Group (DSTG), and the University of Adelaide's Unmanned Research Aircraft Facility.
 We would like to thank the support and guidance provided by Mr. Adam Kilpatrick, Chief Remote Pilot and Maintenance Controller at the University of Adelaide, for making the field trials possible and and Remote Pilot, Mr. Fei Chen, Auto-ID Lab, The University of Adelaide for support provided in conducting all of the field experiments in the study.
+We would like to thank conservation biologist Dr. David Taggart for helping us source the additional VHF collar radio tags as well as the support and guidance provided by Mr Keith Morris, Department of Biodiversity, Conservation and Attractions, Western Australia.